 Ideation and Concept Development

-The team engaged in a series of structured brainstorming sessions to generate and refine ideas:
+To push our creativity in the shortest time possible, the team engaged in a series of structured brainstorming sessions to generate multiple ideas and work on refining them later:

 Crazy 8s: Team members quickly sketched out eight different ideas in eight minutes to spark creativity and explore a broad range of solutions.
 Inspired by Sprint, we then worked on a Solution Sketch each.